Fletcher Cox: 2014 season

 In the 2014 regular season opener for the Eagles, Cox had a 17-yard defensive fumble return for a touchdown in the 34–17 victory over the Jacksonville Jaguars.
+In Week 13, against the Seahawks, he had a career high 11 total tackles in the 24–14 loss.
 The 2014 season was a breakout year for Cox, acquiring 61 tackles, four sacks, one forced fumble, and three fumble recoveries in 16 games.
 His presence along the Eagles defensive line led to league-wide recognition and Second-team All-Pro honors.

 2015 season

 On April 27, 2015, the Eagles picked up his 5th year option, keeping him with the team through the 2016 season.
-In a matchup against the New Orleans Saints in Week 5 of the 2015 season, Cox recorded three sacks and two forced fumbles.
+In a matchup against the New Orleans Saints in Week 5 of the 2015 season, Cox recorded a career-high three sacks and two forced fumbles.
 For his game against the Saints, he earned National Football Conference (NFC) Defensive Player of the Week.

 Cox finished the 2015 season with 71 tackles, 9.5 sacks, two passes defended, and three forced fumbles.
 For his efforts, he received Second-team All-Pro honors and was selected to the Pro Bowl for the first time in his career.
 He received the Ed Block Courage Award.
 He was ranked 49th on the NFL Top 100 Players of 2016.

 2016 season

 In 2016, the Eagles reverted to a 4–3 scheme, leading to Cox switching back to defensive tackle.
 On June 13, 2016, Cox signed a six-year, $103 million extension with the Eagles with $63 million guaranteed.
+He was named NFC Defensive Player of the Month for September.
 He finished the 2016 season with 6.5 sacks, 43 total tackles, two passes defended, and one forced fumble.
 As a result of a successful 2016 season, Cox was named to his second consecutive Pro Bowl.
 He was ranked 38th by his peers on the NFL Top 100 Players of 2017.